Get

 Why Are Border Collies Prone to Anxiety?

 Border Collies are workaholics that thrive on herding livestock.
 They are happiest with a job to do, and if they get bored, they are prone to anxiety.
-It’s best to keep these dogs on a routine schedule regarding exercise, and if you know you’ll be away from the home for an extended period of time during the day or night, ensure you exercise your Border Collie beforehand to help ease the anxiety—that way, your Border Collie will be tired and likely rest while you’re gone.
+It’s best to keep these dogs on a routine schedule regarding exercise, and if you know you’ll be away from the home for an extended period of time during the day or night, ensure you exercise your Border Collie beforehand to help prevent anxiety—that way, your Border Collie will be tired and likely rest while you’re gone.

 Let’s take a look at what to watch for: